Scientific Program

 Advanced Crystallography

-Uses a “rapid setup” crystallography facility that allows us to rapidly switch operation to the single-crystal instrument.
+The Advanced Crystallography program uses a “rapid setup” crystallography option that allows us to rapidly switch operation to the single-crystal instrument.

-Synchrotron x-ray surface scattering is the most powerful probe of molecular and mesoscale structure at liquid-vapor and liquid-liquid interfaces.
-The precise and flexible design of the liquid surface and interface reflectometer at NSF’s ChemMatCARS (APS, 15-ID-C) and the high brilliance and wide x-ray energy range (5-70 keV) offered in this third generation insertion device beamline provides a world-leading capability for the study of liquid surfaces and buried liquid-liquid interfaces.
+Synchrotron X-ray surface scattering is the most powerful probe of molecular and mesoscale structure at liquid-vapor and liquid-liquid interfaces.
+The precise and flexible design of the liquid surface and interface reflectometer at ChemMatCARS (APS, 15-ID-C) and the high brilliance and wide X-ray energy range (5-70 keV) offered in this third generation insertion device beamline provide a world-leading capability for the study of liquid surfaces and buried liquid-liquid interfaces.

-The ASAXS facility at NSF’s ChemMatCARS focuses on element specific structural study of soft matter systems such as polyelectrolytes, colloids, polymers, macro-ions in solutions, and nanomaterials at the length scales from a few nanometer to hundreds of nanometer.
-NSF’s ChemMatCARS has developed a set of easy to use analysis tools which enable the users to extract quantitative spatial distribution of specific elements (with atomic number Z> 25) within their samples from ASAXS measurements.
+The ASWAXS facility at ChemMatCARS focuses on element specific structural study of soft matter systems such as polyelectrolytes, colloids, polymers, macro-ions in solutions, and nanomaterials at the length scales from sub-nanometer to hundreds of nanometers.
+ChemMatCARS has developed a set of easy-to-use analysis tools that enable users to extract the quantitative spatial distribution of specific elements (with atomic number Z> 25) within their samples from ASWAXS measurements.

 Yu-Sheng Chen